crazychenz/vinnie.work/website/blog/2020-12-27-a-simple-busybox-system.md

 ---
 slug: 2020-12-27-a-simple-busybox-system
-title: "A More Simple Busybox Rootfs"
+title: 'A More Simple Busybox Rootfs'
 #date: "2020-12-27T12:00:00.000Z"
 description: |
   A simple process for building a bootable system from only a kernel, a minimal libc, and busybox.
 This process really cuts out any fat the would otherwise be included in a processes like buildroot or openwrt.